The Global Form of Flavor Symmetries and 2-Group Symmetries in 5d SCFTs: The SCFT

 \subsection{Circle Compactification to 4d $\mathcal{N}=2$}

 To provide further evidence for the 2-group structure, we consider the 4d $\mathcal{N}=2$ theory obtained by compactification of the $SU(2)_0$ SCFT on a finite radius $S^1$.
 As shown in \cite{Ganor:1996pc}, this gives rise to a rank 1 theory with the following Seiberg-Witten geometry: the elliptic fibration has two $I_1$ fibers and one $I_2$ fiber.
-At the $I_2$ point the IR theory is described by \be I_2:\qquad U(1)_g + 2 \bm{e} \,,\qquad q (\bm{e}) = 2 \,, \ee where $2\bm{e}$ denote two massless electrons with charge $q(\bm{e})=2$ under the gauge $U(1)_g$.
-We identify the $\su(2)$ flavor symmetry rotating the electrons as an avatar of the $\su(2)$ 0-form symmetry of the 5d SCFT $\fT$.
-Moreover, since the electrons have an even charge under $U(1)_g$, they are left invariant by the $\Z_2$ subgroup of $U(1)_g$ and hence the above IR theory has a $\Z_2$ 1-form symmetry, which we identify as an avatar of the $\Z_2$ 1-form symmetry of the 5d SCFT $\fT$.

-The structure group of the 4d theory is \be S= {U(1)_g \times SU(2)_F \over \mathbb{Z}_4}\,, \ee which agrees precisely with (\ref{SSG}).
-Again we can apply the same arguments as in its 5d cousin: the 0-form symmetry is $SO(3)_F=SU(2)_F/\mathbb{Z}_2$, which has a non-trivial 2-group with the 1-form symmetry $\mathbb{Z}_2$, with the Postnikov class being given by (\ref{P3C}), resulting in a 2-group symmetry.
+At the $I_2$ point the IR theory is a $U(1)_g$ gauge theory with two massless monopoles of charge $(q_m,q_e)=(1,0)$.
+In addition there is a massive dyon of charge $(1,-2)$.
+Combining the two, we obtain two massive excitations carrying purely electric charge $(0,-2)$.
+We identify the $\su(2)$ flavor symmetry rotating the electric excitations (and hence also the massless monopoles) as an avatar of the $\su(2)$ 0-form symmetry of the 5d SCFT $\fT$.
+Moreover, since the electric charges are even integers, the theory admits a $\Z_2$ electric 1-form symmetry descending from the center of the $U(1)_g$ gauge group, which we identify as the avatar of $\Z_2$ 1-form symmetry of the $5d$ parent.
+The full structure group is \be S= {U(1)_g \times SU(2)_F \over \mathbb{Z}_4}\,, \ee Again we can apply the same arguments as in its 5d parent: the 0-form symmetry is $SO(3)_F=SU(2)_F/\mathbb{Z}_2$, which forms a non-trivial 2-group with the 1-form symmetry $\mathbb{Z}_2$, with the Postnikov class being given by (\ref{P3C}) \footnote{The magnetic 1-form symmetry is completely broken by the massless monopoles and hence we do not worry about its contribution to the 2-group structure.}.
+This 2-group structure is the same as the proposed 2-group structure of the $5d$ parent.
+We take this as evidence in favor of the presence of 2-group symmetry in the $5d$ parent theory, namely the $SU(2)_0$ SCFT.